User guide

 return df

-Explore Quality Rules and Create Custom Checks
+Quality Rules and Creation of Custom Checks

 Discover the full list of available data quality rules and learn how to define your own custom checks in our Reference section.